rindPHI/isla/index.md

 k := t ; f := 8 ; e := 8
 ```

-The `-s` flag specifies how many results for a single query should be obtained from the
+> :bulb: The `-s` flag specifies how many results for a single query should be obtained
-SMT solver Z3.
-We limited this number to 2 (the default is 10&mdash;the same default
+> from the SMT solver Z3.
+We limited this number to 2 (the default is 10&mdash;the same
-value is used for the `-f` flag) to obtain a wider diversity of inputs within the first
+> default value is used for the `-f` flag) to obtain a wider diversity of inputs within
-10 results.
+> the first 10 results.

 The constraints above talk over *all* `<var>` and `<digit>` grammar nonterminals in
 any derivation tree derived from the assignment language grammar.
 In addition to such